adamsjlcode/HA_2023/automations/README.md

   - Turns on the normal lights input boolean.
 - **Conditions**: None.

+**Set Lights to Selected Temperature**

+**Description**:
+This automation sets all lights to the color temperature selected in the `input_select.light_kelvin` dropdown.
+It disables color mode, theme mode, and sync music lights, and enables normal lights mode.

+- **Triggers**: A change in the selected temperature from the `input_select.light_kelvin` dropdown.
+- **Actions**:
+  - Turns off color mode, theme mode, and sync music lights.
+  - Enables normal lights mode.
+  - Sets all lights to the selected color temperature.
+- **Conditions**: None.

 ## How to Contribute

 Contributions are welcome!
 To add new automations or improve existing ones, please follow these steps: